Colorado Lifetime Fishing License Cost & Rules 2026

 nonresident fishing license requirements

-If you’re a nonresident who wants to fish in Colorado, you need a valid nonresident fishing license.
-Colorado does not offer lifetime fishing licenses for nonresidents.
+If you’re a nonresident who wants to fish in Colorado, use a nonresident annual or short-term fishing license.
+The resident disability, veteran and first-responder lifetime fishing programs do not provide a general nonresident lifetime fishing license.

 Age Restrictions